Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 • The IAA affords immunity to arbitrators and arbitral institutions in the bona fide discharge of their functions.
 This is a vital measure to ensure the independence and neutrality of the adjudicators in arbitration proceedings.

-• As a general rule, arbitrations involving private bodies may be held in private.
+As a general rule, arbitrations involving private bodies may be held in private.
 This means that the award and all documents created for the arbitration that are not otherwise in the public domain must be kept confidential by the parties and tribunal.
 This rule is subject to the proviso that the documents or award may be disclosed if required by reason of a legal duty, or in order to protect or enforce a legal right.
 On the other hand, arbitrations involving public bodies must be held in public unless, for compelling reasons, the arbitral tribunal orders otherwise.

-• Parties to an arbitration agreement may refer a dispute covered by the arbitration agreement to conciliation, before or after referring the dispute to arbitration, subject to the terms of the agreement.
+Parties to an arbitration agreement may refer a dispute covered by the arbitration agreement to conciliation, before or after referring the dispute to arbitration, subject to the terms of the agreement.
 If so referred, the parties may agree to use the UNCITRAL Conciliation Rules set out in Schedule 2 to the IAA.

-Enforcement of arbitral awards
+Enforcement of foreign arbitral awards in South Africa

-• Consistent with the New York Convention, the general rule under the IAA and the UNCITRAL Model Law is that an arbitration agreement and an arbitral award, irrespective of the country in which it is made, must be recognised in South Africa.
-In order to enforce the award, an application must be made to the High Court where the judge must make the award an order of court.
+Consistent with the New York Convention, the general rule under the IAA and the Model Law is that an arbitration agreement and an arbitral award, irrespective of the country in which it is made, must be recognised in South Africa.
+In order to enforce the award, an application must be made to the High Court for a judge to make the award an order of court.
+The applicant must attach the original award, original arbitration agreement (both of which have to be authenticated) and certified copies of these documents to the application.
 The court may only refuse to recognise and enforce a foreign award if it would be contrary to public policy or if the matter is not capable of being referred to arbitration in South Africa.
-Although the IAA does not exhaustively define what public policy entails, it specifically provides that an award will not be enforced if: a breach of the arbitral tribunal's duty to act fairly occurred in connection with the making of the award, which has caused, or will cause, substantial injustice to the party resisting recognition or enforcement; or
+Although the IAA does not exhaustively define what public policy entails, it specifically provides that an award will not be enforced if:

 • the making of the award was induced or affected by fraud or corruption.